celestehorgan/atomic-writing/content-types.md

 There are two types of content in any organization **structured** and **unstructured**.

 Atomic writing does not preference either type.
-An MDX and React architecture should handle both types with equal levels of ease.
+Modern documentation stacks should handle both, and the interleaving of both, with equal ease.

 ## Unstructured Content